Knowing when to harvest Swiss chard is important if you want the tastiest leaves and to avoid over-stressing the plant.

 ‘Some say if you like spinach, you'll adore chard: they're in the same family, along with beets.
 It tastes mild yet earthy and sweet, with faint undercurrents of bitterness.’

-To add to its benefits, Swiss chard is one of the easiest vegetables to grow, is heat and frost tolerant, and a fantastic source of vitamins.
+To add to its benefits, Swiss chard is one of the easiest vegetables to grow, is heat and frost tolerant, is one of the best drought-tolerant vegetables, and a fantastic source of vitamins.
 Good varieties to grow include Bright Lights, Ruby and El Dorado.

 When to harvest Swiss chard – expert guide

-‘Knowing when to harvest Swiss chard depends on whether you want baby leaves – which are more tender and flavorful – or mature leaves, which are bigger and have a stronger flavor,’ says Gail Pabst, expert horticulturist at All-America Selections (opens in new tab) and the National Garden Bureau (opens in new tab).
+‘Knowing when and how to harvest Swiss chard depends on whether you want baby leaves – which are more tender and flavorful – or mature leaves, which are bigger and have a stronger flavor,’ says Gail Pabst, expert horticulturist at All-America Selections and the National Garden Bureau.

 ‘For baby leaves, you should be able to start harvesting around 28-35 days from sowing seed; for mature leaves it is likely to be around 49-60 days.’